confluentinc/schema-registry/docs/serializer-formatter.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The serialization format used by Confluent Platform serializers is guaranteed to be stable over major releases without any changes to the default format without advanced warning.
+The serialization format used by Confluent Platform serializers is guaranteed to be stable over major releases without any changes without advanced warning.
 This is critical because the serialization format affects how keys are mapped across partitions.
 Because many applications depend on keys with the same *logical* format being routed to the same physical partition, it is usually important that the physical *byte* format of serialized data does not change unexpectedly for an application.
-Even the simplest modification can result in records with the same *logical key* being routed to different partitions because messages are routed to partitions based on the hash of the key.
+Even the smallest modification can result in records with the same *logical key* being routed to different partitions because messages are routed to partitions based on the hash of the key.

 In order to ensure there is no variation even as the serializers are updated with new formats, the serializers are very conservative when updating output formats.
 To ensure stability for clients, Confluent Platform and its serializers ensure the